Authentication in Expo Router

 Middleware

 Traditionally, websites may leverage some form of server-side redirection to protect routes.
-As of Expo Router v2, this library on the web currently only supports build-time static generation and has no support for custom middleware or serving.
+Expo Router on the web currently only supports build-time static generation and has no support for custom middleware or serving.
 This can be added in the future to provide a more optimal web experience.
 In the meantime, authentication can be implemented by using client-side redirects and a loading state.